edf-hpc/puppet-hpc/puppet-config/modules/boothttp/README.md

 The installer configuration uses a list of supported os, the default list only includes `calibre9`.

-The module setup the files to serve, but the actual configuration of the web server (apache) is handled separatly.
+The module setup the files to serve and the virtual host configuration of the HTTP server (apache).

 ## Setup